 Our first motorhome trip of the new year is always a good one, and also an important one!

 We never leave our motorhome too long unused.
 Motorhomes are expensive vehicles and they need to be used frequently to get the value from them.
 Also, tyres and engines need to be used otherwise they degrade and you can also get battery problems.
 It’s also a good idea to check that everything works before taking your motorhome on a longer journey.
 So, with all that in mind we arrived at our motorhome storage place and the engine started first time – a relief!
-With some basic essentials loaded we hit the road for the first time in 2022 and headed to the beautiful Peak District for 3 nights.
+With some basic essentials loaded we hit the road for the first time in 2022 and headed to the beautiful Peak District for 3 nights with the plan to walk the Mam Tor summit.

 Castleton Caravan & Motorhome Club site